Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and from there into our sprockets.

 Why A Chain Oiler?

-The main benefit of using a chain oiler is that the oil required is significantly less tacky than spray lubricant, and will therefore pick up less dirt.
+The main benefit of using a chain oiler is that the oil required is significantly less tacky than spray lubricant and will pick up less dirt.

 Spray oil needs tackiness to adhere to your chain as you apply it.